-5.11 Employee Benefits
+4.10 Employee Benefits

-Employee Benefits are all forms of considerations given by the Bank in exchange for services rendered by employees, including trustees and management.
+Employee benefits are all forms of consideration given by the Bank in exchange for services rendered by employees, including trustees and management.

-5.11.1 Short-term Employee Benefits
+4.10.1 Short-term Employee Benefits

 The Bank recognizes a liability, net of amounts already paid, and an expense for services rendered by employees during the accounting period.
-Short-term benefits given by the Bank to its employees include salaries and wages, social security contributions, short-term compensated absences, bonuses, non-monetary benefits and other short-term-benefits.
+Short-term benefits given by the Bank to its employees include salaries and wages, social security contributions, short-term compensated absences, bonuses, non-monetary benefits and other short-term benefits.